SanneJolijn/Machine-Learning-for-Supramolecular-Polymer-Modelling/README.md

 ## Usage
 To use this project, follow these steps:

-## Install Dependencies:
+### Install Packages:

-Make sure you have the necessary dependencies installed.
+Make sure you have the necessary packages installed.
 If you haven't already, you can install them with:

-Copy code
-npm install  # or any other package manager of your choice

 ## Data Preparation:
 Before running the code, you need to ensure that you have the dataset in the correct format.
 Make sure you have the dataset file (e.g., dataset.csv) in the project directory.

 ## Run the Model: